 Hyperinflation, a monetary phenomenon where inflation rates exceed 50% per month, is a dangerous and destructive occurrence that can render an economy destitute.

-Perhaps the best way to prepare yourself for hyperinflation is to develop a mindset where saving money gradually becomes an ingrained habit.
-This would mean that people will keep their money in bank accounts rather than spend it frivolously.
+Perhaps the best way to prepare for hyperinflation is to develop a mindset where saving money gradually becomes an ingrained habit.
+This would mean people will keep their money in bank accounts rather than spend it frivolously.
 The next step is to learn how the value of money can be preserved over a long period.

-Other alternative forms of money may become helpful- namely, bitcoins and other cryptocurrencies.
+Other alternative forms of money may become helpful- bitcoins and other cryptocurrencies.
 While these items (coins and online currencies) aren’t considered legal tender, they can be traded at local exchange centers for fiat currencies.
 And if hyperinflation renders regular currency worthless, these alternative forms of money would hold their value for a very long time.

 Hyperinflation can be classified as a disaster by some economists because it can obliterate people’s finances.
 While several steps can be taken to protect oneself from hyperinflation, it is best to use these options when the currency devalues.